Subscribe via RSS

 A foggy night in Vegas: Nine Inch Nails and Jane’s Addiction at the Pearl

-Nine Inch Nails performs at the Pearl at the Palms Monday night followed by a set from Jane's Addiction.
+Nine Inch Nails performs at Pearl at the Palms on Monday, May 18, 2009, followed by a set from Jane’s Addiction.

 In December, Nine Inch Nails hauled a mammoth, interactive LED array to Las Vegas.
 On Monday, the band brought … fog.
 Tons of it.
 So much, in fact, that it set off a smoke detector inside the Pearl 30 minutes before show time, causing the house lights to come up, pre-concert music to halt and a recorded warning to begin repeating.